Evan Di Unna Pethan

 The song predominantly features vocals and lyrics by Vaanam's lead artist, Silambarasan, while Yuvan Shankar Raja has also penned parts of the English phrases, performing them himself.
 This song is notable as being the first single track to be released promotionally for a South Indian film.
 The track, upon release, became highly popular, with the attempt being declared a great success, while drawing notable attention particularly for its lyrics.
-Following the positive response, the song is being remade as a music video into Hindi, featuring Silambarasan himself, and then covered in Telugu as "Pista Pista" (పిస్తా పిస్తా; Person with attitude) for the 2012 film Mr. Nookayya, featuring the voices of Karthik and Yuvan.
+Following the positive response, the song was remade in Telugu as "Pista Pista" (పిస్తా పిస్తా; Person with attitude) for the 2012 film Mr. Nookayya, featuring the voices of Karthik and Yuvan.

 Background

 Yuvan Shankar Raja and Silambarasan had worked together several times before in Manmadhan, Vallavan and Silambattam, which all scored very successful results.
 In order to repeat the success, they agreed to produce a single track to promote and popularise the film.
 Silambarasan said, "The minute Yuvan and I sat down to compose for Vaanam, we wanted to ensure that we came up with a track that would stand out and become popular."
 The song was developed in several sessions of jamming, and both kept working on it repeatedly even after the song was ready.
 Silambarasan explained, "I didn't want it to be like a regular love song and was determined to make it unique.
 So, we've come up with an international level club mix, which I think is a next-generation track."
 Yuvan Shankar Raja commented, "For the single Simbu wanted something different and it is cool and should work."